angela-andrews/RHCSA-EX200/Storage-Basic/mount-umount.md

 ```
 ## Mount a file system to a directory (temporary mount)
 - Create a directory for your mount
-- Mount the device to the mount directory
+- Mount the partitioned and formatted device to the mount directory
 - Confirm your mount was successful

 ```